-What Happened in Puerto Rico?
-A Timeline of Hurricane Maria
+What's Happening With the Relief Effort in Puerto Rico?

 The Department of Defense charges Jeffrey Buchanan, a three-star general with the U.S. Army, with leading the U.S. military’s response in Puerto Rico.
 He arrives on the island the same day.
 The military estimates 160 million meals will be needed over the next 30 days.

-“It didn’t require a three-star general eight days ago,” says Bossert, Trump’s Homeland Security Adviser, explaining why no military leader had been appointed before.
+“It didn’t require a three-star general eight days ago,” says Bossert, Trump’s homeland-security adviser, explaining why no military leader had been appointed before.

 The USNS Comfort departs its base in Norfolk, Virginia.
 CNN reports that the hospital ship is expected to arrive “in the middle of next week.”